nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 * _Database_ - Contains a list of commonly found food items in the National University of Singapore

 ## Instructions for manual testing

+Given below are instructions to test the app manually.

+### Entering user information

+1. Entering name or nickname into the application
+    1. Test case: `name Tom and Jerry`<br/>
+    Expected: The name `Tom and Jerry` will be stored in the system and a message prompting the user to enter all other details will be displayed.
+    1. Test case: `name *1*`<br/>
+    Expected: The name `*1*` will be stored in the system and a message prompting the user to enter all other details will be displayed.
+    1. Test case: `name Ja/ck`<br/>
+    Expected: No name will not be stored in the system and an error message will be displayed.
+    1. Test case: `nameJack`<br/>
+    Expected: Similar to previous.
+    1. Test case: `name`<br/>
+    Expected: Similar to previous.
+    1. Test case: `Name Jack`<br/>
+    Expected: Similar to previous.

+1. Entering other personal information into the application (all seven pieces of information is required e.g. age, height, etc)
+    1. Test case: `info g/M a/21 h/175 o/85 c/85 t/75 f/2`<br/>
+    Expected: All information is stored in the system and a message stating that initialising is complete will be displayed.
+    1. Test case: `info o/85 a/21 f/2 h/175 g/M c/85 t/75` (where parameters can be entered in any order)<br/>
+    Expected: Similar to previous.
+    1. Test case: `info g/Ma/21h/175 o/85 c/85 t/75 f/2` (where there are no spaces between the different parameters)<br/>
+    Expected: Similar to previous.
+    1. Test case: `Info o/85 a/21 F/2 h/175 g/M c/85 t/75` (where any letter of the command word or parameter tags are capitalised)<br/>
+    Expected: The information is not stored in the system and an error message will be displayed.
+    1. Test case: `infog/M a/21 h/175 o/85 c/85 t/75 f/2` <br/>
+    Expected: Similar to previous.
+    1. Test case: `info g/M a/21 h/175 o/85 c/85 t/75 f/2 z/9` (where extra parameters,parameter tags or words are present)<br/>
+    Expected: Similar to previous.
+    1. Test case: `info g//F a/21 h/175 o/85 c/85 t/75 f/2` (where `/` or any other special characters is used inappropriately)<br/>
+    Expected: Similar to previous.
+    1. Test case: `info g/f a/160 h/500 o/900 c/85 t/75.6 f/7`(where age, height, weights, gender and fitness level are not within the valid ranges or not valid - refer to [User Guide](UserGuide.md) for more information)<br/>
+    Expected: Similar to previous.
+    1. Test case: `info a/21` (where any of the required parameters are missing)<br/>
+    Expected: Similar to previous.

+### Editing user information

+1. Editing user information store in the application (one or more change(s) is/are allowed)<br/>
+    1. Test case: `editinfo n/Jane`<br/>
+    Expected: User's personal information is displayed and the name of the user is updated to `Jane`.
+    1. Test case: `editinfo a/22 c/80` (where variable number of information is changed)<br/>
+    Excepted: User's personal information is displayed and the age of the user is updated to `22` while the current weight is updated to `80`.
+    1. Test case: `editinfo`<br/>
+    Expected: User's personal information is not updated and an error message is displayed.

+Refer to [Entering User Information Section under Instructions for manual testing](#entering-user-information) for **similar** test cases that can be used for testing.

+### Viewing user information

+1. Viewing user personal information stored in the application
+    1. Test case: `userinfo`<br/>
+    Expected: User's personal information is displayed.
+    1. Test case: `userinfo userinfo`<br/>
+    Expected: User's personal information will not be displayed.
+Error message will be shown to user.
+    1. Test case: `Userinfo`<br/>
+    Expected: Similar to previous.